Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 8

 win against such methods.
 The sweater

-& Balaclava ^cap didn't come earie but I
+& Balaclava ^cap didn't come dearie but I

-long ago & a woollen vest the Govt issued to
+long ago & a woolen Vest the Govt issued to

 me so I am all right.
-Weren't youa young [[?]] to sit home writing to Didawhen you might have gone to the Zoo withthe little pets.
-I am longing to know
+Weren't youa young limmer to sit home writing to Didawhen you might have gone to the Zoo withthe little pets.
+I am longing to Know

 how they ^children liked the Aquarium.
 I was